-Project SERVE (Service and Education through Residential Volunteer Experience) is a unique, year-long opportunity for recent college graduates to dedicate a year to full-time service in Baltimore.
+It is not too late to apply for Project SERVE (Service and Education through Residential Volunteer Experience).
+Through this amazing and unique, year-long internship recent college graduates gain invaluable work experience and dedicate a year to full-time service in Baltimore.
 Volunteers live in intentional community and explore a shared commitment to social justice and a simple and sustainable lifestyle.

 Project SERVE volunteers serve full-time with one of Catholic Charities’ many programs in or around Baltimore.
 Placements vary from year to year, giving volunteers the opportunity to pursue passions in many areas, including immigration services, legislative advocacy, education, homeless services and working with adults with developmental disabilities.